konard/kaiten-api-tools/README.md

 # kaiten-api-tools

 A collection of Node.js tools for working with the Kaiten API (https://developers.kaiten.ru).
-These tools help you download cards, create resources, and manage your Kaiten workspace programmatically.
+These tools help you download cards with metadata, comments, files, and checklists, plus create spaces, boards, cards, and columns.

 ## 🚀 Quick Start